These Asian wrappers are bursting with goodness. Serve them as a holiday or party appetizer or at your next dim sum.

 4 12-inch Vietnamese salad roll wrappers

-1 medium avocado (halved, cut into 12 slices)
+1 medium avocado, halved and cut into 12 slices

-Bring a small pot of water to a boil over high heat.
-Place the rice noodles in a small, heat-resistant bowl.
-Pour in boiling water to cover them.
-Let stand until softened, about 4 minutes.
-Transfer the noodles to a fine-mesh sieve.
-Drain well.
-Transfer to a small bowl.
+Put the rice noodles in a small, heat-resistant bowl.
+Pour the boiling water over the noodles.
+Let stand for 4 minutes, or until the noodles have softened.
+Drain well in a fine-mesh sieve.
+Transfer back to the bowl.
 Stir in the peanut sauce.
 Set aside.

-To serve, cut the rolls into thirds using a wet knife.
+When ready to serve, using a wet knife, cut each roll into thirds.
 Transfer to a serving platter.